MaartinShz/PLS-Package/README.md

 ```

 If you want to see the result, you can print it and you will see a list of 14 features.
-We overload the print function for this object so you only need to use the command "print".
+We overload the print method for this object so you only need to use the command "print".
 ```
 print(fit)
 ```
 You can see below the lasts lines of the print

 ![Image](https://user-images.githubusercontent.com/114392261/205471841-2db516f4-bfea-491c-8aa8-c1e4ffb81508.png)

+We overload the summary method too.
+Here it is the result :

 ## Function predict